quartercastle/flat-reflect/README.md

 # flat-reflect

-Flat reflect takes a slice, array, map or struct and turns into a flattened map where the key is the nested path and the value is of `reflect.Value` which can be used to manipulate the value of the initial provided structure.
+Flat reflect takes a slice, array, map or struct and turns it into a flattened map where the key is the nested path and the value is of type `flat.Token`.
+The flattened map can be used to manipulate the values of the initial provided type.
+This is useful in cases where the type is initialized from multiple sources, it could be a configuration file, the environment and default values.

 ### Install
 ```go